cplessis/ASVmaker/README.md

 # Number of mismatch which are accepted for the forward ('-fmt') and reverse ('-rmt') primer annealing.
 ```

  The mismatch tolerance is the number of mismatch you accept on the primer annealing site.
 You must consider IUPAC nucleotide code as a mismatch.
 Our algorithm does NOT take into account the degenerated nucloetides yet.
+A primer can only anneal to a site where the primer 3'-end is perflectly matching to the binding sequence.

 ---

 ```shell
 -inf, --infos_file INFOS_FILE